 So the next time you park your bike and are thinking about locking it, leave your phone or other valuables out in the open think about the fact that sometimes crime can be distilled to be a function of routine activities of normal living and that each and everyone of us is part of the solution.

-If you are interested in learning more about the routine activities theory, this short video gives a brief description of what it entails Routine Activities Theory
+If you are interested in learning more about the routine activities theory, here’s a short video with a brief description of Routine Activities Theory